6.3. Managing Updates¶

 Take note of the following before you start updating nodes:

-- To check for and download updates, the cluster must be healthy and each node in the infrastructure must be able to open an outgoing Internet connection.
-This means that nodes must not be offline, and the cluster DNS must be configured and point to a DNS table to resolve external host names.
-For more details, refer to Adding external DNS servers.
+- To check for and download updates, the cluster must be healthy and each node in the infrastructure must be able to open outgoing Internet connections.
+This means, in particular, that cluster DNS must be configured and point to a DNS able to resolve external host names.
+For more details, see Adding External DNS Servers.

-- Updates are applied to one cluster node at a time.
+- Updates are applied to one storage cluster node at a time.